LLuisPP/42Cursus/fractol/README.md

 </div>

 > [!TIP]
-> ✎ Read about mandelbrot fractals and search for its descriptibe maths.<br>
+> ✎ Read about mandelbrot fractals and search for its descriptive maths.<br>
 > ✎ First of all, integrate minilibx and be sure it works.<br>

 <div align="center">